4molybdenum2/psform/README.md

 - Rate limit for requests on Google Sheets API is 300 write requests per minute per project and 60 write requests per minute per user per project.
 - Free Google Account only gives 15 GB of storage.
 So we are dependent on the storage provided by our Google Drive Plans.

+## Problems Faced

+- Currently if we restart our server, the Sheets Service reconsumes all the previous messages from the Kafka Message Queue, leading to duplicate messages in Google Sheets.
+This can be fixed by updating rows by matching them with a specific email address (considering only one response is allowed).
+But this will need us to iterate over an entire spreadsheet which can be time-consuming and also take multiple writes to Sheets.
+We can also clear the entire spreadsheet when we close our server instance, but that will also require multiple writes to the Google Sheets (which can be rate-limited).